 St. Michaels University School (est. 1906)

-Independent K-12 boarding & day school in Victoria, BC, Canada focusing on university prep.
+Independent Kindergarten to Grade 12 boarding and day school in Victoria, BC, Canada focusing on university and life preparation.
 Find out how a SMUS education can benefit your family.
 [View profile]

 Shawnigan Lake School (est. 1916)